-- Until 2010, all local lines companies were subject to price path thresholds set under Part 4A of the Commerce Act 1986 (subsequently repealed). - The first price-quality paths that we set for price-quality regulated local lines companies under Part 4 applied from 1 April 2010, though we decided to reset them in 2013 to apply input methodologies for the first time.14 The input methodologies set out the rules, requirements and processes that must be applied to regulation of electricity lines services.15 - We reset the default price-quality paths again in 2015.
+- 36.2 The first price-quality paths that we set for price-quality regulated local lines companies under Part 4 applied from 1 April 2010, though we decided to reset them in 2013 to apply input methodologies for the first time.
+The input methodologies set out the rules, requirements and processes that must be applied to regulation of electricity lines services. - 36.3 We reset the default price-quality paths again in 2015.
 That reset applied until 31 March 2020.
-The current default price-quality paths have applied since 1 April 2020.16
+The current default price-quality paths have applied since 1 April 2020.
+19 - 37.
 For the local lines companies subject to price-quality regulation, the trends we observe will reflect the price-quality paths that we have set.
-In particular, when we first applied our input methodologies in 2013, we made some material changes in the revenue we allowed local lines companies to earn compared to their previous allowances, as we sought to realign their reasonable costs and revenues.
+In particular, when we first applied our input methodologies in 2013, we made some material changes in the revenue we allowed local lines companies to earn compared to their previous allowances, as we sought to realign their reasonable costs and revenues. - 38.
 In some cases, we determined that a local lines company's revenue needed to be allowed to increase so that they could invest to accommodate growth and maintain reliability.
-When we reset price-quality paths for 2020-2025 we allowed for increased investment in networks, with local lines companies forecasting more than \$2 billion in total would be spent on asset replacement and renewal and network growth over those five years.
+When we reset price-quality paths for 2020-2025, we allowed for increased investment in networks, with local lines companies forecasting more than \$2 billion in total would be spent on asset replacement and renewal and network growth over those five years.
 This would ensure it could meet the long-term needs of its customers.
 In other cases, we determined that a local lines company's revenue should reduce to prevent excessive profit.
-The price-quality paths also provide incentives for local lines companies to do things like reduce their costs, so short-term increases in profit can represent a local lines company receiving an incentive payment for past improved performance.17 In circumstances where a local lines company has not complied with the requirements of its price-quality path, we have a range of enforcement responses available to us, and we have used these in response to non-compliance.18
+The price-quality paths also provide incentives for local lines companies to do things like reduce their costs, so short-term increases in profit can represent a local lines company receiving an incentive payment for past improved performance.
+In circumstances where a local lines company has not complied with the requirements of its price-quality path, we have a